More than ever, the future is uncertain. The world has changed forever.

 Children moved to remote or hybrid learning in a matter of weeks.
 Governments around the world met and legislated virtually.
 Telehealth adoption increased significantly.
 And working remotely…working from anywhere, actually, has become the norm.

 Today’s users are demanding frictionless digital experiences.
-In response, organizations are focusing their energy and urgency on accelerating their digital transformation and adoption of digital-first models.
+In response, organisations are focusing their energy and urgency on accelerating their digital transformation and adoption of digital-first models.

-These dynamics are not lost on organizations.
+These dynamics are not lost on organisations.
 When they were asked to identify goals that were made more or significantly more important due to the pandemic:

-As cloud and the Internet become the new data center and network, respectively, the degree of visibility and control that an organization has over its environment shrinks.
+As cloud and the Internet become the new data centre and network, respectively, the degree of visibility and control that an organisation has over its environment shrinks.
 Meanwhile, the number of blind spots and their potential to negatively impact performance grows.

-Organizations often find themselves responding to problems from isolated islands of operations, a situation the pandemic is only making worse.
-The number of organizations able to seamlessly collaborate across different business units dropped by 20% due to the pandemic.
+Organisations often find themselves responding to problems from isolated islands of operations, a situation the pandemic is only making worse.
+The number of organisations able to seamlessly collaborate across different business units dropped by 20% due to the pandemic.
 The number that could anticipate and respond rapidly to market changes and changes in customers’ needs dropped by 18%.1

 The long tradition of using a patchwork of tools to individually monitor applications, infrastructure, and networks is no longer enough.
 Digital experiences and next-generation architectures demand an evolution of monitoring into a process that offers insight into your digital business applications and experiences – a process known as observability.